AdrianY1997/adriany1997/README.md

 I have knowledge from basic to medium in different development technologies.

-In theory i have the basic knowledge of programming syntax.
-Conditionals, loops or classes and most of knowledge of development that's I mean.
-I try to write programs in different languages such as Java for minecraft modding or JavaFX applications, C for UnrealEngine Games, C# for Unity Games, etc...
-But, my strength is the web development either in vanilla development or the use of framework, libraries and `here is a list ✨`
+In theory i have the most basic knowledge of programming syntax.
+Conditionals, loops or classes and general knowledge of development, that's I mean.
+I try to write programs in different languages such as **Java for minecraft modding or JavaFX applications**, **C for UnrealEngine Games** or **C# for Unity Games**.
+But, my strength is the web development either in vanilla development or the use of different framework, libraries.

+I list them below:

  - I have used them, but I know little about them.